tariquesani/personal-strava-heatmap/README.md

 - Automatically updates with data fetched from Strava's API.
 - Modular structure for easy future enhancements.
 - Minimal setup, accessible in browser via a local web server.
+- View individual routes on the "Routes" page.

 ## Getting Started
 ### Prerequisites